jeffrimko/Qprompt/doc/source/readme_excerpt.rst

 Requirements
 ------------

-Qprompt should run on any Python 2.7/3.3+ interpreter without additional dependencies.
+Qprompt should run on any Python 2.7/3.3+ interpreter and uses some third-party libraries.

 Installation
 ------------